 Establishing Transfer Credits

 College-level courses completed at regionally accredited colleges and institutions accredited by agencies recognized by the U.S. Department of Education with a grade of “C” or better are eligible to be counted toward transfer credit.
 A maximum of 60 credits will be accepted.
-A pass, credit, or satisfactory grade cannot be accepted unless the transcript states it is equal to a “C” or better, unless accompanied by an equivalent narrative evaluation that clearly indicates strong academic performance in the course.
+A pass, credit, or satisfactory grade cannot be accepted unless the transcript states it is equal to a “C” or better, or unless accompanied by an equivalent narrative evaluation that clearly indicates strong academic performance in the course.
 A maximum of 30 technical or vocational credits will be accepted.
 No physical education credits will be accepted unless they resemble courses offered at Naropa.

 |Quarter Credits||Semester Credits|

 The following categories describe ways of earning transfer credit for learning completed outside the traditional college classroom.
 Advanced Placement (AP), International Baccalaureate (IB), and other forms of nontraditional transfer credit such as College Level Examination Program (CLEP) may not be counted toward the major or minor requirements.
-A maximum of 30 semester credits may be earned through a combination of the following alternative transfer possibilities:
+A maximum of 30 semester credits may be earned through a combination of the following alternative transfer options:

 1. College Level Examination Program

 The College Level Examination Program is a national program administered by the College Board to measure college-level learning completed outside the traditional college classroom.
 Naropa University grants up to 30 semester credits for all exams passed in subject areas that do not duplicate prior college course work, using the minimum passing score recommended by the American Council on Education.
-All transferring credit, including college transcripts, AP, IB, CLEP, DSST/Dantes, and military transcripts, must be submitted during the admissions process and evaluated prior to matriculation.
+All transferring credit, including college transcripts, AP, IB, CLEP, DSST/DANTES, and military transcripts, must be submitted during the admissions process and evaluated prior to matriculation.

 For more information about the College Level Examination Program, including a list of exams, exam centers, and registration information, please visit www.collegeboard.com.